ManyamSanjayKumarReddy/GCP-VM-Deploy-GUIDE/README.md

 This `README` provides a comprehensive guide to deploying a Node.js backend and a React frontend on a GCP VM instance using SSH.
 Following these steps ensures a smooth deployment process.
 ```

-Save this content as `README.md` in your project repository.
-It will serve as a helpful guide for deploying the backend and frontend on GCP via SSH.